-Once India was a self-sustainable country and backbone of this was agriculture.
+Once, India was a self-sustainable country and its backbone was agriculture.
 Agriculture can be defined as the art of growing food crops and cash crops needed by man.
 This has passed through a series of phases.
-Agricultural practices and technologies have grown rapidly and selection of farming method totally depends on the financial condition of the farmer.
-The ultimate aim of all these farming practices is better and high yield.
+Agricultural practices and technologies have grown rapidly and the selection of farming methods totally depends on the financial condition of the farmer.
+The ultimate aim of all these farming practices is to achieve better and higher yields.
 Agriculture can be either sustainable agriculture, industrial agriculture or organic agriculture.
 In this section, we will discuss organic farming.

-It is the practice of farming or raising of crops and other livestock without using any inorganic chemical fertilizers, pesticides or any other genetically modified organisms.
-With organic farming, the productivity of the farming fields is enhanced along with the economic growth, thus promising a sustainable environment.
-Nowadays, farmers are aware of the harmful and toxic effect of fertilizers and other cop protecting chemicals used.
+It is the practice of farming or raising crops and other livestock without using any inorganic chemical fertilizers, pesticides or any other genetically modified organisms.
+With organic farming, the productivity of the farming fields is enhanced along with economic growth, thus promising a sustainable environment.
+Nowadays, farmers are aware of the harmful and toxic effects of fertilizers and other chemicals used.
 As a result, they started to rely on organic farming.
-It has many benefits over the other practices.
-They are eco-friendly and help to reduce the soil infertility and soil erosion issues.
-It enhances the organic productivity which promotes the healthy lifestyle.
+It has many benefits over other farming practices.
+They are eco-friendly and help to reduce soil infertility and soil erosion issues.
+It also promotes a healthy lifestyle.

 Organic farming follows a healthy way of farming for both crops as well as consumers.
-In this method, composted organic manure is used for nutrition of crops and thus, improve the organic content and fertility of the soil.
-Apart from manures, bacterial and fungal biofertilizers are also used for enhancing the soil nutrients.
+In this method, composted organic manure is used for the nutrition of crops and thus, improves the organic content and fertility of the soil.
+Apart from manures, bacterial and fungal biofertilizers are also used for enhancing the nutrients in the soil.

 Weed and Pest Management

-Crop rotation, mixed cropping, organic control, hand weeding are the other techniques used in organic farming to maintain soil fertility and for pest- weed control.
+Crop rotation, mixed cropping, organic control, and hand weeding are the other techniques used in organic farming to maintain soil fertility and for pest and weed control.
 These systems of pest and weed management and soil protection make organic farming the best method.
 Sometimes, natural or other organically approved insecticides like neem pesticides are also used.

 Organic fruits and vegetables are not the only examples of successful organic products.
 Recently, dairy products which are organic are noticeable.
 Livestock is another example of organic farming.
-Here they follow a strict means of farming like animals feed on organic food only.
-No hormones or other genetic engineering practices for high yield are allowed on animals.
+Here, they follow a strict means of farming like animals feed only on organic food only.
+Hormones or other genetic engineering practices for high yield are not allowed on animals.

 Advantages of Organic Farming

-- Improves soil fertility and maintain biological diversity.
+- Improves soil fertility and maintains biological diversity.